catalinpit/hashnode/ckno4x55w0hfxkos1aa6b4efd.md

 By now, you should be able to build simple Vue JS applications.
 All the code from the tutorial is available in the [vue3-intro repository](https://github.com/catalinpit/vue3-intro).

-If you want to give Vue a go without installing it, check [how to use Vue without installing it](https://catalins.tech/vue-js-cdn-link-how-to-use-vue-without-installing-it).

-> You can use Vue without installing it on your machine - [Vue JS CDN Link - How To Use Vue Without Installing It](https://catalins.tech/vue-js-cdn-link-how-to-use-vue-without-installing-it).
+You can use Vue without installing it on your machine - [Vue JS CDN Link - How To Use Vue Without Installing It](https://catalins.tech/vue-js-cdn-link-how-to-use-vue-without-installing-it).

 > Article published originally on [Asayer](https://blog.asayer.io).